cogini/multi-env-deploy/terraform/building.md

 to the load balancer, which directs traffic to the primary app by default, e.g.
 Ruby on Rails.

-We can use a static site generator to manage the public website, putting the resulting files in an S3 bucket which is served by CloudFront CDN.
+We can also can use a static site generator to manage the public website, putting the resulting files in an S3 bucket which is served by CloudFront CDN.
 In this example, the `public-web` resources do this.
 We then set up DNS entries to point `www.example.com` and the bare domain to CloudFront.

 We can also run a separate server like WordPress for the public website.
-If it's a standalone EC2 instance, then assign the `www.example.com` name to it using the `route53-public-www` module.

 Additional servers running behind the same load balancer each get their own Target Group, and a routing rule directs traffic based on subdomain or URL.
 This lets you use e.g. Elixir to handle API traffic and put it on